 Social support can be crucial to maintaining regular physical activity and is highly beneficial to mental health.
 Physical limitations can make getting out of the house and maintaining friendships difficult for many seniors.
 But having a set exercise routine with friends can help strengthen friendships and maintain motivation for exercise.
 Even a daily walk with friends helps keep a routine going and allows everyone to socialize.
 Maintaining social ties can be very important to seniors and helps alleviate loneliness and depression.

 Many places offer community-based programs focusing on aerobic, strengthening, or flexibility-based exercises for seniors.
 A community can do a lot for its senior citizens by providing protected locations to walk in all weather, like malls.
 Many places also provide transportation to parks and facilities that offer exercise programs.
-Communities that connect with seniors and plan activities that encourage physical activity set their citizens up for success.
+Communities connecting with seniors and planning activities that encourage physical activity set their citizens up for success.

 Before You Start Your New Routine

-Of course, before you or a loved one starts making significant changes to your exercise routine, consult a doctor.
+Of course, consult a doctor before you or a loved one starts making significant changes to your exercise routine.
 Talking to a professional is especially important when transitioning from no exercise to a new exercise routine.
 Easing into any activity can go a long way toward preventing injury.
 When starting out, modified or low-impact exercises may be the way to go.
 Keep in mind that everyone is different and has different limits.
 A professional can help tailor an exercise plan for seniors that acknowledges each individual and their limitations.

 Exercise and Healthy Eating go Hand in Hand

 A healthy exercise habit is easier to maintain with a well-rounded diet.
 And our dietary needs change as we grow older.
-Changes in activity levels, hormones, and metabolism lead to different nutritional needs.
+Activity levels, hormones, and metabolism changes lead to different nutritional needs.
 You should not ignore these changes.
 Before making any significant changes to a diet or exercise routine, check in with a dietitian and make sure that you and your loved ones are getting all the nutrients you need out of your meals.
 Healthy eating is essential to a healthy life.

 And suppose grocery shopping or cooking healthy meals daily is difficult because of factors like disability or chronic illness.
-In that case, you may be eligible for our program, Meals on Wheels of Contra Costa.
+In that case, you may be eligible for our Meals on Wheels of Contra Costa program.

 Meal on Wheels of Contra Costa